 Why?
 Maybe Jesus wanted to solidify that it was for the sins of both women and men that he came to die.
 Maybe Jesus wanted women and men to know that he offers them complete forgiveness and can also give them direction, peace, and eternal life.

 Jesus proved this in a conversation he had with another woman.
 She likely dealt with shame and constant criticism, having been married and divorced by men five times.
 Can you imagine her humiliation to be rejected by five men?
-Jesus looked at the water she had drawn from the well and told her,

 Jesus saw her at a public well where she came to draw water.
 It was at the hottest point of the day when no one else from her town would be there.
 Jesus told her,